 D.T.
 Kelley, Pilot Certificate, 1930 (Source: SDAM)

 His 7th landing was over a year later on October 2, 1930.
 He was flying Stinson Junior SM-8A, NC960W, carrying two passengers, his wife and Ted Gildieck.
-They had arrived from Los Mochis, Mexico and were on their way to El Paso, TX.
+According to the Register, they had arrived from Los Mochis, Mexico and were on their way to El Paso, TX.
 Below, we see that Kelly was very active with this airplane.

-In fact, his flight on October 1st, rather than being local to San Diego, must have been deep down the west coast of Mexico, as Los Mochis is in the state of Sinaloa.
-From his log, they came back north to Tucson on the 2nd, stopping at Tucson and El Paso on their way to Roswell, NM and finally on a grand cross-country excursion to the east coast.
+Curiously, his flight on October 1st, rather than being local to San Diego, must have been deep down the west coast of Mexico, as Los Mochis is in the state of Sinaloa, and is his cited arrived-from point.
+From his log, below, they came back north on the 2nd, and finally made a grand cross-country excursion to the east coast for the next couple of weeks.

 D.T.
 Kelley Pilot Log, October, 1930

-His final visit was also in this airplane, carrying his wife as sole passenger during their return voyage west.
+His final visit was also in NC960W, carrying his wife as sole passenger during their return voyage from the east.
 On Tuesday, October 21st, they stopped at Tucson at 4PM on their leg between El Paso, TX and Phoenix, AZ.
 They remained overnight at Phoenix and completed their trip to San Diego on October 22nd.
 For the length of the flight, this was an aggressive schedule to keep in this airplane, especially since he mentions, "Half of total flying time -- Inst." meaning the weather was marginal and he was flying by instruments.
 This is a tiring way to fly with or without an autopilot, even today.

 Among his achievements, Kelley was test pilot for Ryan Aircraft at the time of the construction of the "Spirit of St. Louis" (NX211) for Charles Lindbergh.
 There is some data that says Lindbergh stayed at Kelley's home when he was in San Diego during the spring of 1927.
 Kelley's grandson corroborates Lindbergh's housing with Kelley.
 He states, "I can fully support the account of Lindbergh staying at my grandpa's house.
 Actually the house belonged to my great grandmother and the story goes that he slept in a corner of the basement at her house.
 Lindbergh evidently loved her cooking also."

-Later in life he received the National Aeronautic Association Elder Statesman of Aviation Award for 1987.
+Later in life Kelley received the National Aeronautic Association Elder Statesman of Aviation Award for 1987.
 His home, built in 1929 in San Diego, CA, was designated in 2002 by the San Diego Historical Resources Board as an historic landmark.
-Kelley flew with Transport pilot certificate T1301.
-He also landed twice at Clover Field, Santa Monica, CA.

 ---o0o---